How to create blank iPhone Home Screen with no apps

 Remove all apps from the iPhone Dock and hide it

-You can go the extra mile and remove all four apps from your iPhone’s Dock by pressing an app > Remove App > Remove from Home Screen.
-But I like to have the most-used apps here.
-It’s functional and looks nice.
-You can even add a folder of apps to your iPhone Dock!
+You can go the extra mile and remove all four apps from your iPhone’s Dock by touching and holding an app icon and tapping Remove App.
+But I like to keep the most-used apps here, as it’s functional and looks nice.
+You can even add app folders to your iPhone Dock!

-In case you remove all apps from the Dock, you will notice that it appears in a different translucent color and does not go in flow with your wallpaper.
-To hide this, first, open iPhone Settings > Accessibility > Display & Text Size and enable Reduce Transparency.
-After that, use one of the special wallpapers, which removes the division between your Home Screen and the Dock, giving you a uniform screen.
+After you remove all apps from the Dock, you’ll notice that it appears in a different translucent color and doesn’t match your wallpaper.
+To address this on iOS 18 or older (it won’t work with the Liquid Glass effect in iOS 26), open iPhone Settings > Accessibility > Display & Text Size and enable Reduce Transparency.
+After that, use one of the special wallpapers that remove the division between your Home Screen and the Dock, giving you a uniform screen.
 Here’s how it looks:

 Dock hidden on iPhone Home Screen

-After you have hidden all your Home Screen pages, you can access your apps from the App Library by swiping left.
-You can also swipe down and type the app name’s initials to find and open the app.
+After you have hidden all your Home Screen pages, you can access apps from the App Library by swiping left.
+You can also swipe down to open Spotlight Search and type the app name to locate and open it.

 Get back hidden iOS Home Screen pages